Ogden Central station: Description

-The Transit Center located at 2350 South Wall Avenue (Utah State Route 204).
+The station located at 2350 South Wall Avenue (Utah State Route 204).
 However, even though it is adjacent to 24th Street (Utah State Route 53), Wall Avenue has limited access from 24th Street (2400 South).
-The Transit Center has a free Park and Ride lot with about 475 parking spaces available.
+The station has a free Park and Ride lot with about 475 parking spaces available.
 It is located within the Quiet Zone, so trains do not routinely sound their horns when approaching public crossings within this corridor.
 The station's interior is locked on weekends.

+The Zephyr Grill, a short-order restaurant, is located within a former Railcar situated north of the bus stands, between the main Park and Ride lot and the FrontRunner passenger platform.
+As of August 2023, Ogden Central is the only UTA station (for the FrontRunner, TRAX, streetcar, or bus) that has a food service provider.